jdoleary/Spellmasons/docs/TasksCurrent.md

 I saved a sync state and my unit was killed and had a glop attack animation on it but I didn't see that when I saved it
 - "no init with modifier for key freeze" when syncing
 - entities that are flagged for removal get an image restored during a sync
-# for release of v1.2
-- Announce support for Chinese and Japanese
-- Update steam page to show it supports Chinese and Japanes
-- Find who asked about Japanese support and let them know it does
 # For v1.2
 - was able to reproduce some weird behavior on multiplayer server by disconnecting one player and reconnecting
   - it showed game over screen until i reconnected and then it was stuck until i ended both of their turns multiple times